aranja/tux/docs/react-router.md

 })
 ```

+#### browserRouter: ReactType

+The router component which should be used in the browser.

+#### serverRouter: ReactType

+The router component which should be used on the server.

+#### ...props: any

-All options except `browserRouter` and `serverRouter` are passed as props to the routers.
+All options except browserRouter and serverRouter are passed as props to the routers.
 See the [react-router-dom docs](https://reacttraining.com/react-router/web) docs for more details.

-## Build middleware
+### Build middleware

 There's no build middleware in this add-on.

+## Usage

 That's it!
+Just use React Router like normal.

+On the server, if you set `context.status` and `context.url` (eg using `<Redirect />`), the response will be updated with a status code and a redirect respectively.

 ## Contributing